Nayshins/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms
 This repo is a personal Library of data stuctures and algorithms.
-## Under Construction
+This is a work in progress.

 ### Working on

-1. Python (current stage)
+1. Python (Currently on Basic Data Structures)
 2. Ruby
 3. Java